AnryYang/anryyang.github.io/_pages/about.md

 ---

 I will join the Department of Computer Science at Hong Kong Baptist University as an Assistant Professor from Spring 2023.
 I am currently a Research Fellow in the School of Computing, National University of Singapore working with Prof. [Xiaokui XIAO](https://www.comp.nus.edu.sg/~xiaoxk/).
 I earned a Ph.D. in computer science from Nanyang Technological University, and was advised by Prof. [Xiaokui XIAO](https://www.comp.nus.edu.sg/~xiaoxk/) and Prof.
 [Sourav Bhowmick](https://personal.ntu.edu.sg/assourav/).
 Prior to that, I worked as a software engineer at Tencent for one year after receiving my B.Eng. degree from Beijing University of Posts and Telecommunications in 2015.
-Broadly speaking, my research aims to develop efficient algorithms and systems for large-scale data analysis.
+Broadly speaking, my research aims to develop efficient algorithms and systems for large-scale data management and analysis.

 <!-- > I have 2 Ph.D. openings starting from Fall 2023.
 Please send [me](mailto:renchi@hkbu.edu.hk) your CV and transcripts, if you are interested. -->